Renewed as an MVP

 • Re-branding of the “Power Add-ins” was a huge mistake.
 When Power Pivot, Power Query, Power View and Power Map were released, I met MANY high end Excel pros who celebrated that Microsoft had FINALLY recognized their role, and was releasing Power Tools aimed at them.
 (For reference, I know the Excel team DOES recognize the value of power users, this was simply the perception of those I met.)
 Now we’re seeing these tools re-branded down to “less intimidating” names: Power Query in Excel 2016 has basically had it’s identity removed, Power Map is now 3D maps, and Power View has been hidden away without a default place in the Ribbon.
 I can’t say how much it frustrates me that there is a constant need to dumb down the interface and pretend that Excel is easy.
 It’s not, and the team at Microsoft that controls the branding needs to recognize this.
 The Excel pros that drive the majority of business intelligence need both the tools and the respect for what they do.
 There is a vast amount of the program that is perfectly accessible to the 80% who use 20% of the program.
 Let’s put some focus on the 20% that drive the majority of business intelligence world wide.

 Now, having said all that, I want to point out that overall I’m really happy with where Excel has gone.
 The Power products were real game changes for me.
 So much so that I quit my day job in May to focus on ExcelGuru Consulting Inc, primarily on providing training services to help people get the most out of Excel.
-We’ve got some great Excel courses available at GoSkills, and of course our awesome Power Query Training Workshop which will blow your mind.
+We’ve got some great Excel courses available at GoSkills, and of course our awesome Power Query Training Workshop (now Power Query Academy) which will blow your mind.

 Over the past 10 years I’ve learned that the Excel team is not just a faceless group of folks working in isolation from the real world.
 I was very much of this opinion the first time I made a trip to Redmond… (I was newly minted, and we’d just been given the Ribbon in Excel 2007, so that will give you an idea of my mindset.)
 In fact, as I’ve learned over the past 10 years, the Excel team are actually a collection of SUPER passionate people who LOVE Excel, and want it to be the best it can be.
 I have a huge respect for all of them.
 I count myself very fortunate to be in a place where I get to go meet with them annually and provide feedback, much of which (combined with that of my MVP colleagues) has influenced many different features for the better.